php-fig/per-coding-style/spec.md

 For attributes on parameters, if the parameter list is presented on a single line, the attribute MUST be placed inline with the parameter it describes, separated by a single space.
 If the parameter list is split into multiple lines for any reason, the attribute MUST be placed on its own line prior to the parameter, indented the same as the parameter.
+If the parameter list is split into multiple lines, a blank line MAY be included between one parameter and the attributes of the following parameter in order to aid readability.

 If a comment docblock is present on a structure that also includes an attribute, the comment block MUST come first, followed by any attributes, followed by the structure itself.
 There MUST NOT be any blank lines